d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   For example, typing `C-x C-f library(pldoc/doc_man)' will open the source of the `pldoc_man' module from the Prolog library, and likewise `C-x C-f pack(.)' will open the Prolog packages directory.

+Built-in Native Predicates
+──────────────────────────

+  Some of the built-in predicates provided by SWI-Prolog, such as `is/2', are implemented in C and included as native functions in the SWI-Prolog runtime.
+It is sometimes useful to examine the implementation of such native built-in predicates by reading its definition in the SWI-Prolog C sources.  `sweep' knows about SWI-Prolog native built-ins, and can find and jump to their definitions in C when the user has the SWI-Prolog sources checked out locally.

+  The way `sweep' locates the SWI-Prolog sources depends on the user option `sweeprolog-swipl-sources'.
+When customized to a string, it is taken to be the path to the root directory of the SWI-Prolog source code.
+If instead `sweeprolog-swipl-sources' is set to `t' (the default), `sweep' will try to locate a local checkout of the SWI-Prolog sources automatically among known project root directories provided by Emacs’ built-in `project-known-project-roots' from `project.el' (see [Projects in the Emacs manual] for more information about `project.el' projects).
+Lastly, setting `sweeprolog-swipl-sources' to `nil' disables searching for definitions of native built-ins.

+  With `sweeprolog-swipl-sources' set, the provided commands for finding predicate definitions operate seamlessly on native built-ins to display their C definitions in `c-mode' buffers (see [the Emacs CC Mode manual] for information about working with C code in Emacs).
+  These commands include:
+  • `M-x sweeprolog-find-predicate',
+  • `M-.' (`xref-find-definitions') in `sweeprolog-mode' buffers (see [Definitions and references]), and
+  • `s' (`help-view-source') in the `*Help*' buffer produced by `M-x sweeprolog-describe-predicate' (see [Prolog Help]).

+[Projects in the Emacs manual] <info:emacs#Projects>

+[the Emacs CC Mode manual] <info:ccmode#Top>

+[Definitions and references] See section Definitions and references

+[Prolog Help] See section Prolog Help

 Quick access to sweep commands